dlab-projects/collaboratool-base/README.md

  - git clone https://github.com/dlab-berkeley/collaboratool-base.git
  - cd collaboratool-base/provisioning
- - sudo ./install-local-ansible.sh
+ - ./install-local-ansible.sh

 To bring the machine up-to-date with changes in the ansible playbooks, simply re-run that last command!

 # Saving that work

+ - Shut down the machine
-Simply File->Export from VirtualBox, using v1.0 OVA format.
+ - File->Export from VirtualBox, using v1.0 OVA format

-# Example of setting up a compute environment on top of that foundation:
+# Example of setting up a compute environment on top of that foundation

  - cd collaboratool-base/materials-template
  - ./run-local-ansible.sh